pymeasure/leco-protocol/control_protocol.md

 (sign-in)=
 ##### Initial connection

-After connecting to a Coordinator (`Co1`), a Component (`CA`) shall send a SIGNIN message indicating its ID.
+After connecting to a Coordinator (`Co1`), a Component (`CA`) shall send a SIGNIN message indicating its Component Name.
-The Coordinator shall respond with an ACKNOWLEDGE, giving the Node ID and other relevant information, or with an ERROR, if the ID is already taken.
+The Coordinator shall respond with an ACKNOWLEDGE, giving the Namespace and other relevant information, or with an ERROR, if the Component Name is already taken.
-After that successful handshake, the Coordinator shall store the connection identity and corresponding Component ID in its local address book.
+After that successful handshake, the Coordinator shall store the connection identity and corresponding Component Name in its local {ref}`directory`.
 It shall also publish to the other Coordinators in the network that this Component signed in, see {ref}`Coordinator coordination<coordinator-coordination>`.
-Similarly, the Component shall store the Node ID and use it from this moment to generate its full ID.
+Similarly, the Component shall store the Namespace and use it from this moment to generate its full name.

 If a Component does send a message to someone without having signed in, the Coordinator shall refuse message handling and return an error.

 :::{mermaid}
 sequenceDiagram
-    Note over CA,N1: ID "CA" is still free participant N1 as N1.COORDINATOR
+    Note over CA,N1: Name "CA" is still free participant N1 as N1.COORDINATOR
     CA ->> N1: COORDINATOR|CA|SIGNIN
     Note right of N1: Connection identity "IA"
-    Note right of N1: Stores "CA" with identity "IA" N1 ->> CA: N1.CA|N1.COORDINATOR|ACKNOWLEDGE: Node ID is "N1" Note left of CA: Stores "N1" as Node ID
+    Note right of N1: Stores "CA" with identity "IA" N1 ->> CA: N1.CA|N1.COORDINATOR|ACKNOWLEDGE: Namespace is "N1"
+    Note left of CA: Stores "N1" as Namespace
-    Note over CA,N1: ID "CA" is already used
+    Note over CA,N1: Name "CA" is already used
     CA ->> N1: COORDINATOR|CA|SIGNIN
-    N1 ->> CA: CA|N1.COORDINATOR|ERROR: ID "CA" is already used.
+    N1 ->> CA: CA|N1.COORDINATOR|ERROR: Name "CA" is already used.
-    Note left of CA: May retry with another ID
+    Note left of CA: May retry with another Name
     Note over CA,N1: "CA" has not send SIGNIN
     Note left of CA: Wants to send a message to CB
     CA ->> N1: N1.CB|CA|Content